Adam Walker was supported by BBT between 2010 and 2014. For an up-to-date biography go to www.maestroarts.com

 In 2013 he returned to Wigmore Hall with pianist James Baillieu and guitarist Morgan Szymanski and released his first CD entitled Vocalise on the Opus Arte label.
 Previous concert appearances include LSO St. Lukes (broadcast by BBC Radio 3), City of London Festival, Varese (Italy) and Festspiele Mecklenburg Vorpommern.
 He has collaborated with pianist Angela Hewitt, singer Bernarda Fink and composer George Benjamin at Wigmore Hall and continues to appear as guest principal with the Chamber Orchestra of Europe.
 Adam Walker was a YCAT artist between 2007-2013.

-Adam Walker recorded his BBT-commissioned Huw Watkins Flute Concerto for NMC, released in 2018
+Adam Walker recorded his BBT-commissioned Huw Watkins Flute Concerto for NMC, released in 2018.
+He also participated in BBT’s 20th-anniversary celebrations at London’s Wigmore Hall, June 2023.

 I was completely thrilled and honoured to be given a BBT Fellowship in 2010.
 To receive this kind of support is very special.
 It came at such a perfect time when I had just graduated and started as principal flute of the LSO and has made possible projects that I had only dreamed about before.
 To have the wealth of experience BBT brings is a privilege and I am very excited about the process of commissioning a concerto and recording.